Adrie Koster

-Adrianus Cornelis "Adrie" Koster (/nl/; born 18 November 1954) is a Dutch football manager who was most recently the manager of Willem II.
+Adrianus Cornelis "Adrie" Koster (/nl/; born 18 November 1954) is a Dutch football manager who is currently technical advisor of Willem II.
 He is a former winger and former manager of Ajax, Club Brugge and the Netherlands U21 team.

 Career

 He played for Roda JC (1977–79) and PSV Eindhoven (1979–83).
 He played his last match in the Eredivisie on 2 October 1982, replacing Jurrie Koolhof.
 In the following season 1983/1984 he retired from professional football as a player.

 International

 Koster obtained three caps (no goals) for the Netherlands national football team in 1978.